Overwhelmed By The Influx Of Sales Messaging? 5 Ways To Shop Mindfully This Black Friday

 There's no two ways about it - Black Friday isn't exactly sustainable.
 Flash sales encouraging overconsumption, paired with "run, don't walk!" messaging, have sent shoppers into a frenzy in past years.

-Thankfully, in recent years, the dial has shifted somewhat: statistics prove that shoppers in the UK seem to be being more considered in their approach, with a spike in interest in the businesses doing good for both people and planet.
+Thankfully, the dial has shifted somewhat recently: statistics prove that shoppers in the UK seem to be being more considered in their approach, with a spike in interest in the businesses doing good for both people and planet.
+Plus, people are shopping more mindfully, too - taking a more considered approach, opting for investment buys that last the long run and purchasing items that they'll wear for life, which we've long advocated for here at MC UK.

-But despite that, Black Friday isn't going anywhere, and so genuinely sustainable and B Corp certified brands are continuing to find their own ways to adapt to the sale period.
-While some brands opt out altogether, others lean into "Green Friday" messaging, turning the event into an opportunity to promote their sustainable or green initiatives.
+That said, there's still an influx of sales messaging at this time of year.
+While Black Friday isn't going anywhere, genuinely sustainable and B Corp-certified brands are continuing to find their own ways to adapt.
+While some brands opt out altogether, others lean into "Green Friday" messaging, using the event as an opportunity to promote their sustainable or green initiatives.
 Others offer incentives like charitable donations or repairs, or use it as an opportunity to sell surplus stock that might otherwise be wasted.

 Above all else, though, genuinely sustainable businesses use Black Friday to promote mindful consumption and encourage you to be considerate with your purchases.
 When in doubt, pause and take a moment not only to consider the environmental cost of your purchase, but also whether you'll actually need it and use it for years to come.